Machine learning for physical sciences

 In physics, typically, we are concerned with identifying True Parameters for Universal Laws, applicable without prejudice across all the cosmos.
 We are hunting something like the Platonic ideals that our experiments are poor shadows of.
 Especially, say, quantum physics or cosmology.

 In machine learning, typically we want to make generic predictions for a given process, and quantify how good those predictions can be given how much data we have and the approximate kind of process we witness, and there is no notion of universal truth waiting around the corner to back up our wild fancies.
 On the other hand, we are less concerned about the noisy sublunary chaos of experiments and don’t need to worry about how far our noise drives us from universal truth as long as we make good predictions in the local problem at hand.
-But here, far from universality, we have weak and vague notions of how to generalise our models to new circumstances and new noise.
+But here, far from universality, we have weak and vague notions of how to generalize our models to new circumstances and new noise.
 That is, in the Platonic ideal of machine learning, there are no Platonic ideals to be found.

 (This explanation does no justice to either physics or machine learning, but it will do as framing rather than getting too deep into the history or philosophy of science.)

 Can these areas have something to say to one another nevertheless?
-After an interesting conversation with Shane Keating about the difficulties of ocean dynamics, I am thinking about this in a new way; Generally, we might have notions from physics of what “truly” underlies a system, but where many unknown parameters, noisy measurements, computational intractability and complex or chaotic dynamics interfere with our ability to predict things using only known laws of physics; Here, we want to come up with a “best possible” stochastic model of a system given our uncertainties and constraints, which looks more like ML problem.
+After an interesting conversation with Shane Keating about the difficulties of ocean dynamics, I am thinking about this in a new way; Generally, we might have notions from physics of what “truly” underlies a system, but where many unknown parameters, noisy measurements, computational intractability and complex or chaotic dynamics interfere with our ability to predict things using only known laws of physics; Here, we want to come up with a “best possible” stochastic model of a system given our uncertainties and constraints, which looks more like an ML problem.

 At a basic level, it’s not controversial (I don’t think?) to use machine learning methods to analyse data in experiments, even with trendy deep neural networks.
 I understand that this is significant, e.g. in connectomics.